Aniket7614/Karoooo/README.md

 8- Login & Registration are done through Sqlite database as per requirement.
 Also, in UI I have used material design for textfield as per requirements.
 9- After successfull login , you will be navigated to Master detail page where you can see the list of details coming from API response.https://jsonplaceholder.typicode.com/users.
 10- Click on latitude & longitude & it will show you the map view.
+11- Country field is not mandatory, but I have showed the static countries list in a drop down.

 Note-